phptuts/learnaustintech/classes/index.md

 ---
 layout: page
-title: Sample Articles
+title: Classes
-excerpt: "An archive of articles sorted by date."
+excerpt: "A list of classes current to past."
 search_omit: true
 ---